cisagov/get.gov/pages/help/help_account-management.md

 If you have a Login.gov account associated with a different email from the one you used in the registrar, we recommend creating another Login.gov account with the registrar email address.
 (You can add your work email address to your existing Login.gov account, though your organization may have policies against using personal accounts.)

-If you plan to request a .gov domain, you’ll need to verify your identity with Login.gov if you haven’t already done so.
+If you plan to request a .gov domain you’ll need to verify your identity with Login.gov if you haven’t already done so.

 {% include 'content-blocks/login-verify-identity.md' %}